 About the Initiative

-Music Education: Right from the Start is a collaborative national initiative, led by Alberts I The Tony Foundation.
-It is driven by our collective belief in the power of music to change lives.
-It focuses on the place and purpose of music within a quality education, and how to ensure access for all Australian primary school children.
-After extensive consultation, the initiative commenced work in July 2021 and was officially launched on 12 September 2022.
-It has been supported from its inception by individuals and organisations spanning the music industry, education, research and philanthropy.
+Launched to address the widespread inequity in access to music education across Australia, the initiative focuses on the place and purpose of music within quality education and ensuring access for all primary school children.
+After extensive consultation, work began in July 2021, with an official launch on 12 September 2022.
+It has been supported since inception by leaders and organisations spanning the music industry, education, academia, research, and philanthropy.

 Our People